 To add a new function to the personalized interpreter, it is first necessary to provide the C code, adhering to the conventions and data structures used throughout Icon.
 See [2].
 Some examples of C functions taken from the Icon program library [7] are included in Appendix B of this report.
-The source code for these functions is contained in v5g/pifunc, where v5g is the root of the Icon system.
-The location of v5g varies from site to site [5].
-The directory v5g/functions contains the source code for the standard built-in functions, which also can be used as models for new ones.
+The source code for these functions is contained in v5/src/pifnc, where v5 is the root of the Icon system.
+The location of v5 varies from site to site [5].
+The directory v5/src/fncs contains the source code for the standard built-in functions, which also can be used as models for new ones.

 Suppose that getenv from the Icon program library is to be added to a personalized interpreter.
-The source code can be obtained by cp v5g/pifuncs/getenv.c myicon/pi
+The source code can be obtained by cp v5/src/pifncs/getenv.c myicon/pi

-(Note that the actual paths will be different, depending on the local hierarchy.)
+(Note that the actual paths depend on the local hierarchy.)